-Africa – Resilience of West African Coasts to climate change.
+Africa's resilience to climate change.
 Could private sector be the solution?

-An important position in preventing and managing natural and human hazards are local businesses. west Africa saw a continued accelerated economic growth but how to avoid climate change effects?
+An important position in preventing and managing natural and human hazards are local businesses.
+West Africa saw a continued accelerated economic growth but how to avoid climate change effects?

 This growth will support the pace of urbanisation throughout the region, which will see a reinforcement of the concentration of economic activity along the coast, with the building of heavy industrial plant and the development of agro-industrial production.